-Successful weight management requires a full-spectrum commitment to healthy eating and exercise, healthy food choices, and strong self-control — tempered by an occasional “forbidden” food to prevent you from feeling deprived.
+Successful weight management requires a full-spectrum commitment to healthy eating, exercise, and strong self-control — tempered by an occasional “forbidden” food to prevent you from feeling deprived.
 It also requires modification of lifestyle habits to achieve long-term success.

 For people who often travel for business, things can get a bit more complicated.
 Frequent business travelers realize it is far more challenging to lose weight in an environment in flux than in the controlled environment of home.
 A stable schedule allows more control over food type and consumption and a regular exercise regimen.
 With business travel, there is no consistency.
 Food and exercise are dictated by airports and hotels, which can severely limit the options.

 Convenience is the key to successful business travel — TSA Precheck to bypass long security lines, airline/hotel/rental car mileage point programs to ensure fast and top-notch service, and organized packing to avoid checking bags.
 Trying to integrate healthy habits into the chaos of business travel is daunting.
 Bringing an extra suitcase of healthy food or bulky exercise equipment on the road is unrealistic.
 Driving miles to find a healthy restaurant or local gym after crossing time zones is not as appealing as ordering room service and turning in.
 But it is imperative that business travelers make good choices.